DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README.md

     - *TENANT_ID* and *CLIENT_ID* have been obtained from 'Retrieve Tenant and Client information' section.
     - *CLIENT_SECRET* is listed in your ODM Application, section **General** / **Client Credentials**
-    - *USERNAME* *PASSWORD* have been created from 'Create at least one user that belongs to this new group.' section.
+    - *USERNAME* and *PASSWORD* have been created from 'Create at least one user that belongs to this new group.' section.

-     By introspecting the id_token value with this online tool [https://jwt.ms](https://jwt.ms), you should get:
+     By introspecting the token value with this online tool [https://jwt.ms](https://jwt.ms), you should get:

     ```json
     {